jomalley2112/sql_search_n_sort/README.md

 \* *Currently it works on string, text, date and integer fields.
 At this point it appears that adding indexes will not improve performance due to the use of a leading wildcard in conjunction with LIKE comparisons.
 Only tested on SQLLite and MySQL at this point, but should work with others.*

+*Note: [ControllerScaffolding](https://github.com/jomalley2112/controller_scaffolding) includes SqlSearchNSort functionality and generates all the necessary code to get it up and running.*

 ![Example Screenshot](/readme_assets/ssns_scrshot.png?raw=true "Screenshot of gem at work.")